CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

     # to process all files in the `/etl` directory of your bucket.
     requests:
       memory: 10Gi
-  # Use the most recent version of the Kubecost image.
+  # Use the most recent version of the nOps image.
 For example:
-  # "gcr.io/kubecost1/cost-model:prod-2.3.0"
+  # "gcr.io/nOps1/cost-model:prod-2.3.0"
-  fullImageName: gcr.io/kubecost1/cost-model:prod-x.x.x
+  fullImageName: gcr.io/nOps1/cost-model:prod-x.x.x
   env:
     LOG_LEVEL: debug
     # Set to 1 to use less memory.
 Default is 2.